frkl/trojai-fuzzing-vision/arch/tutorial.md

 ```
 An important effect of this simplification is **reduced compute**.
 It now requires $O(N)$ compute for $N$ inputs instead of $O(N^2)$ for order-2.

-In math terms, the number of free parameters is the dimensionality of the null space of the symmetry constraints.
-The degrees of freedoms can be numerically calculated from the basis of this null space which is one of the many innovations in [1].
-But note that as the basis is often not unique, numerical solvers tend to return linear combinations instead of simple terms, which makes it difficult to simplify.
-So there is still some fun in manual analysis.
+In math terms, the number of free parameters is the dimensionality of the null space of the symmetry equations.
+The free parameters can be numerically solved from the basis of this null space which is one of the many innovations in [1].
+But note that as the basis is often not unique, numerical solutions can vary by a linear combination and therefore may not be compute-optimal, so further simplification is still needed.

-Although we didn't unroll order-3 and higher terms due to visualization difficulties, they can still be analyzed in the same way, just imagine a cube or a hypercube of parameters, and applying the same transformations simultaneously along all dimensions.
+Although we didn't unroll order-3 and higher terms because they are difficult to visualize, they can still be analyzed with the same approach.
+Just imagine a cube or a hypercube of parameters, apply the symmetry transformations simultaneously along all dimensions and solve for the parameter sharing pattern.

 ### I.2 Exercises
-If you are interested in going a little deeper, test yourself on a list of exercises for new insights.
+If you are interested in going a little deeper, test yourself on the following list of exercises and gain new insights.

 **A. 1D translation.** Parameterize function
 ```math